-Certify a document, as a true copy of the original, by getting it signed and dated, by a professional person, like a solicitor.
-The document must be certified by a professional person or someone well-respected in your community ('of good standing').
+Certify a document, as a true copy of the original, by getting it signed and dated, by a professional person, like a solicitor, accountant, civil servant, teacher etc. The document must be certified by a professional person or someone well-respected in your community ('of good standing').
 Various options could exist where you live, including the following brief list: